openUC2/openUC2.github.io/docs/03_Investigator/02_FRAME/05_Operation_Manual.md

    - **Illumination Control**: Light source intensity and switching
    - **Acquisition Settings**: Camera and recording parameters

-**Additional Controllers**: The system includes various controllers that merge different functionalities between hardware, image processing, and software:
+**Additional Controllers**: Your custom system configuration can include various other controllers that merge different functionalities between hardware, image processing, and software, such as:

-ToDo Armin 250805: Some software features like Autofocus controllers can only be used, if the appropriate hardware has been acquired, correct?
-Make a note on that ...

 - **Autofocus Controller**: Takes a series of images while moving the stage and moves to the position with highest contrast
 - **Experiment Controller**: Enables area scanning and stitching